Daremonic/payswitch-docs/features/merchant-controls/3ds-decision-manager-1/setup-guide.md

 # Surcharge Setup guide

 {% hint style="info" %}
-This section covers the steps to setup surcharge manager using the Hyperswitch Control Center
+This section covers the steps to setup surcharge manager using the PaySwitcher Control Center
 {% endhint %}

 ## Steps to setup a rule on Surcharge Manager?

-**Step 1:** Go to Workflow -> Surcharge tab on the Hyperswitch Control Center
+**Step 1:** Go to Workflow -> Surcharge tab on the PaySwitcher Control Center

 **Step 2:** Click on create new button&#x20;